Project-NISEI/project-nisei/README.md

 * run `php artisan migrate` to populate the databases with tables
 * run `php artisan db:seed` to populate the default user and roles

 At this point the site should be functional (although missing styles on the front end).
 You can proceed to /admin and login with the default user, admin@admin.com - password to access the back end of the site.
-The acquire styles and js you can then.
+To acquire styles and js you can then.

 * run `npm install`
 * run `npm run build:sass`
+* run `npm run build:js`

 If you have issues with node-sass at this point, those can potentially be resolved by running `npm install --unsafe-perm -g node-sass`.
 Any issues beyond that can be debugged as a group in Slack.